NVIDIA/optix-toolkit/DemandLoading/DemandLoading/docs/README.md

 The function `tex2DGradUdimBlend()` interpolates between adjacent textures in the UDIM grid to create a seamless transition, whereas `tex2DGradUdim()` does not.
 The interpolation incurs a slight performance penalty, since multiple texture samples must be sampled on subtexture edges.
 When sampling with tex2DGradUdimBlend, `CU_TR_ADDRESS_MODE_BORDER` address mode should be used so that the textures blend properly across subtexture boundaries.

+## Managing large texture working sets

+The set of texture tiles that must be resident during a kernel launch can be termed the texture **working set** for the launch.
+In typical usage, rendered pixels cover roughly 4 texels per texture layer, or about 32 bytes per texture layer per pixel for `half4` textures.
+If a scene's working set is much larger than indicated by the number of texture layers, the renderer may be sampling textures at too high resolution.
+Common causes of oversampling include

+- Using a distance-based LOD metric (or no metric) instead of proper ray cones or differentials.
+- Having too narrow a starting angle for ray cones or differentials.
+- Using a single ray cone instead of two.
+- Loading non-tiled or non-mipmapped textures.
+- Not enabling eviction for multi-launch renders.
+- Setting `useSparseTextures` flag to false in the demand texture options struct.

+**Reducing the working set.**  Some scenes simply have very large working sets.
+Applications can reduce the working set by employing some combination of different methods, including:

+- Texture coalescing

+    * The demand loading options `coalesceWhiteBlackTiles` and `coalesceDuplicateImages` direct the texturing system to coalesce duplicate textures and white/black texture tiles.
+Enabling these options will reduce the working set for some scenes.

+- Tiled rendering

+    * *Tiled rendering* refers to subdividing an image into a grid of tiles that are rendered in separate launches.
+Tiled rendering can drastically reduce the *first hit* working set per launch.
+The *secondary hit* working set will also be reduced, although not to the same degree.

+- Compressed textures

+    * Film renders typically use uncompressed textures to achieve the highest visual quality, relying on texture caching to manage the texture working set.
+GPU memory constraints are tighter than CPU constraints, however.
+To address this, an application may choose to render with compressed textures, either for all ray hits, or for secondary hits.
+The OTK demand texturing system supports **Block Compressed (BC) textures** and **Neural Textures (NTC)**.
+The [compressedTextureCache](/examples/DemandLoading/CompressedTextureCache/) utility can convert images to BC formats, and the [Neural Texture SDK](https://github.com/NVIDIA-RTX/RTXNTC) can convert to ntc format.

+- Mip level bias

+    * A *mip level bias* changes the mip level sampled by a texture call, reducing the working set at the expense of slight blurring.
+The bias can be added either by setting the `mipmapLevelBias` field of the `CUDA_TEXTURE_DESC` struct when defining the texture, or scaling the gradients sent to the `tex2DGrad*` call.
+An application could bias all texture hits, or just secondary hits.
+The exact amount of savings is view dependent, but a rough rule of thumb is that a half mip level bias will reduce the working set by 50%.

 ## Cubic filtering and texture derivatives

 High quality renderers often employ cubic filtering when magnifying a texture to reduce blocky image artifacts.
 [Open ImageIO](https://github.com/AcademySoftwareFoundation/OpenImageIO) is an industry standard texturing library used by many commercial renderers.
 It supports four filtering modes: *point*, *linear*, *bicubic*, and *smart bicubic*, and computes texture derivatives in the chosen mode.
 The OTK demand loading library includes sampling functions that attempt to work like the OIIO `texture()` function.
 It supports the same four filtering modes as Open ImageIO, and can calculate texture derivatives in addition to filtered texture values.
 These Open ImageIO work-alike functions are header only implementations, and are found in the file [Texure2DCubic.h](/DemandLoading/DemandLoading/include/OptiXToolkit/DemandLoading/Texture2DCubic.h) with the main entry points being `textureCubic`, `textureUdim`, and `texture`.
 The `textureCubic` function looks like this: